wdporter/acim/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 ---

-4.&emsp;Ultimately, every member of the family of God must return.
+4. Ultimately, every member of the family of God must return.
 ²The miracle calls him to return because it blesses and honours him, even though he may be absent in spirit.
 ³“God is not mocked” is not a warning but a reässurance.
 ⁴God *would* be mocked if any of His creations lacked holiness.